Man charged with Omagh atrocity

 The 29 victims, who included a woman pregnant with twins, died when the dissident republican car bomb detonated in Omagh town centre on a busy Saturday afternoon.

 It was the single bloodiest terrorist attack in the history of the Northern Ireland Troubles and came only months after the signing of the historic Good Friday peace accord.

 No-one has been successfully convicted of the bombing in a criminal court.

 Five years ago Daly was one of four men found responsible for the bomb at Belfast High Court after being sued by some of the victims' families.

-The men were ordered to pay £1.6 million to the bereaved relatives.
+The men were ordered to pay almost two million euro to the bereaved relatives.

 Daly faced a civil retrial after successfully appealing against the original finding, but the second trial delivered the same outcome as the first, with judge Mr Justice John Gillen ruling him responsible for the attack.